Top 10 tools for customer communication

 Zendesk’s Support Suite works to foster natural conversations between support teams and customers.
 Features include live chat, voice and SMS, self-service and knowledge base, social messaging, and the ability to track and prioritize interactions.

 Zendesk got its start in 2007 as a service-first CRM company.
 Today, it still focuses on software designed to improve customer relations.
-The Support Suite plan is $89 per month, and the company offers a custom-built plan for enterprises.
+Pricing starts at $49 per agent, per month, billed annually.

 HubSpot CRM for customer service allows users to manage all customer communication in a universal inbox.
 Ticketing, live chat, and shared team email are a few of the available features.